momonala/programming-notes/README.md

 # Programming Notes

-I've posted these notes for a variety of reasons: helping friends, keeping an archive of my own learning, experimenting with alternate ways of explaining a topic.
+I've posted these notes for a variety of reasons: document my learning, helping friends,experimenting with alternate ways of explaining a topic.
 But mostly because writing a tutorial forces me to structure my thinking and reenforces the key points of a topic in my own mind.
 Plus you or I can use these snippets for quick reference when building other projects.

 ## Contents